Skip to content

 Training

 Springer Spaniel dogs were originally bred to flush out and retrieve game.
-This translates to an athletic breed that needs lots of physical and mental stimulation.
-The good news is they will lap up training and will be keen to please and love human attention.
+This means they’re an athletic breed that needs lots of physical and mental stimulation.
+This means that training Springer Spaniels is quite easy and they’ll be keen to please their owners as they lap up human attention.
 Typically, they will respond best to a treat-based training regime.

 As a pup, house or toilet training will hopefully be picked up quickly.
 Just take them to a designated area after every meal, give them a cue to go and give them the time to do their business.
 Once done, give them their praise and you’ll find they’ll soon get the hang of it.

 If you pick up an adult rescue Springer Spaniel, it can be difficult to house train them.
-Don’t be mad, it’s not their fault.
 Just give them the time and a little bit more patience and they’ll pick it up eventually.

 Temperament and behaviour

-Springer Spaniels have a loving temperament that makes them an obedient breed.
+The Springer Spaniel’s temperament is what makes them a loving and obedient breed.
 They’re keen to please their owner and will be on their best behaviour if you give them lots of attention.

 Common health problems

 Certain health issues are common in Springer Spaniels.
 They’re an active breed that can easily be over-exercised.
 On the other hand, they can quickly gain too much weight.
 Both factors will affect their health.
-Pet insurance for your springer spaniel will help give you peace of mind, in case anything happens to your pooch.
+Pet insurance for your Springer Spaniel will help cover you in case anything happens to your pooch.

-Take your dog for regular vet health checks to make sure they’re the correct weight.
-If they have any health problems and need additional care, it will be noticed early on.
+Take your dog for regular vet health checks to make sure they’re the correct weight and if they have any health problems that need additional care.

 Hip dysplasia